 - a.
-Satisfactory Standing [GPA 2.0 or higher; GPA between 2.0 and 2.9 for BSc in Nutrition and Food Science (Nutrition major), see §33.4(2)].
-Students who maintain a satisfactory standing are permitted to continue their studies in the Faculty subject to meeting the specific requirements of their degree and the general requirements of the University of Alberta. - b.
+Satisfactory Standing (GPA 2.0 or higher) Students who maintain a satisfactory standing are permitted to continue their studies in the Faculty subject to meeting the specific requirements of their degree and the general requirements of the University of Alberta. - b.
 Marginal Standing (GPA 1.7 to 1.9, inclusive).
-Students receiving their first marginal standing are permitted to continue their studies in he Faculty under academic warning.
-At the next assignment of academic standing, such students must present a Fall/Winter GPA of at least 2.0 on a minimum of \star 9 to clear academic warning and continue their studies with Satisfactory Standing.
+Students receiving their first marginal standing are permitted to continue their studies in the Faculty under academic warning.
+At the next assignment of academic standing, such students must present a Fall/Winter GPA of at least 2.0 on a minimum of ★9 to clear academic warning and continue their studies with Satisfactory Standing.